Outfitting the Vests

 Keep in mind that the long shellpocket flaps are designed to be tucked and Velcro’d into the pockets for no-look shell grabs.
 Some will want both pockets for shells, but we recommend going with your strong side pocket for shells and leaving the other for quick access items that may change from hunt to hunt.
 If you’re training or short on water storage, the 54 oz bottles we sell will fit easily in the long shellpockets where they’re easy to access, and balance out shell weight on the other side.

 New Molle bases on each flap offer lots of pouch/holster options, but if one pocket is left open for shells it means just one front Molle pouch in use at a time.
-So far the iPhone6+ and lightweight pistol holsters have been the most popular for regular use.
+So far the iPhone plus size holster and lightweight pistol holsters have been the most popular for regular use.
 There are a lot of others out there, but check the width of straps on pouches to make sure they’re compatible with these Molle bases.
 Some of the cheaper Molle pouches are not very consistent on Molle layout and snap placement, so consider sorting through them to find a good fit.
 Depending on the pouch strap lengths, we have 2 top strap level options to make sure the fit is snug at the top of the pouch.

 Shoulder Harness